 Bottoms

-My go-to color for shorts/pants for beach vacations is white.
+For a beach vacation, I usually bring one pair of white jeans/pants (that I wear on the plane), two pairs of white shorts, a cute white skort, and one pair of white capris.
 By choosing one neutral color, I don’t have to pack a lot of different shoes, jewelry, or accessories.
 And it gives me an opportunity to pack a lot of colorful tops that I can mix and match.

 Flowy Dresses

-Beach destinations are the perfect place for those flowy, showy, Instagrammable dresses!
-I love wearing them in the evening, and when exploring markets, historic sites, museums, etc., during the day.
-They’re easy to pack and I generally take a few.
-I have a lot of bodyform dresses but never bring them to hot climates — they’re too uncomfortable and absorb sweat.
-Lightweight, brighly colored, loose dresses are much better for beach travel.
+Beach destinations are the perfect place for those showy, flowy Instagram dresses!
+I love wearing ones like this, this, or this in the evening, and when exploring markets, historic sites, museums, etc., during the day.
+They’re easy to pack, and I generally take a few.
+I have some bodyform dresses, but I never bring them to hot climates — they’re too uncomfortable and absorb sweat.
+Lightweight, brightly colored, loose dresses are much better for beach travel.

 Swimsuit